How do you set financial goals and achieve them?

 Blogger and Recovering Spend-Thrift, The Life Spotters

 Unlike many budgeting systems, the kakeibo is not so much about what you cannot spend, which can feel restrictive and tedious, but about spending well.
 Think of it as budgeting from a self-care perspective.
 It’s a pretty simple concept: Write everything down!
-Making a note of all your expenses, mindful consideration of what you need VS what you want, setting savings goals and making a promise to yourself to stay on track combine to form your kakeibo.
+Making a note of all your expenses, mindful consideration of what you need VS what you want, setting savings goals, and making a promise to yourself to stay on track combine to form your kakeibo.

 Each month you will consider 4 questions: How much do you have available, how much do you want to save, how much are you spending and how can you improve?
 By regularly revisiting these questions and journalling efficiently, experts claim you can save up to a third of your annual income!
-Equally at home in a bullet journal or a simple spreadsheet, the kakeibo is infinitely customizable, and a system which is suitable for all.
+Equally at home in a bullet journal or a simple spreadsheet, the kakeibo is infinitely customizable, and a system that is suitable for all.

 👉🏽 The Life Spotters inspires you to live life intentionally.
 Kath shares how to start a Kakeibo – a Japanese budgeting journal.